ravikumaratluri/aboutme/README.md

 ## About

-This repository is about introducing my profile to all.
-I am Ravi Kumar Atluri who is working on master of applied computer science.
+This repository is used to develop web services using spring framework.
+Although there are several types of web services available, we focus mainly on RESTful web service, which is widely used in today industry market.